KelvinTegelaar/CIPP/docs/user/updating/index.md

 - Go to your own CIPP fork on GitHub
 - Select Sync fork
 - Select Update branch
-- If prompted with a question asking "Do you want to Discard (X) Commits" or "Update Branch", ensure you click on "Update Brand"
+- If prompted with a question asking "Do you want to Discard (X) Commits" or "Update Branch", ensure you click on "Update Branch"

 ## Backend